-The iBall Gas Charting software installation will create 2 default directories as listed below:
+The iBall Gas Charting software installation will create the required default directory structure as listed below:

-- Program Directory = iBall located in C:\Program Files\iball - Application Working Directory = DB CUE located in C:\DB CUE
+Program Directory = located in C:\Program Files\iBall Working Directory = C:\Program Files\iBall\DB CUE

 The program directory stores all necessary application files and the working directory stores all data collected and exported.
 Proper Directory/Folder/File permissions are required for both default directory locations to ensure accurate application operations.
+We recommend to always create and save all data to the Working Directory.

 When installing Gas Chart for the first time, the installation package will install and open a demo database.
 The data collected is stored in a Microsoft database structure using the Microsoft 4.0 JET database engine format.
 All databases generated by this application end with a file extension of .MDB, and are created without encryption, and use no proprietary data formats.
-Therefore the user is able to examine, use, and modify the data with simple Microsoft tools such as Microsoft Access.
+Therefore, the user is able to examine, use, and modify the data with simple Microsoft tools such as Microsoft Access.

-2.3 INSTALLING GAS CHART SOFTWARE
+3.3 INSTALLING GAS CHART SOFTWARE

 Your Bloodhound device will not ship with the media for the Gas Charting software or device drivers.
-In order to download the latest release, you will need to go to the iBall Instruments website.
+In order to download the latest release, you will need to visit the iBall Instruments company website (www.iballinst.com) to download up to date software installations.